-We would also like to thank Dr. Nisha Vashishta - IQAC convener, for her continuous support and guidance, without which the completion of the project will not be possible.
+We would also like to thank Dr. Nisha Vashishta - Coordinator, IQAC, for her continuous support and guidance, without which the completion of the project will not be possible.
 We are also thankful to other staff members who were actively involved while collecting the data and conducting field measurements.

-We are also thankful to

-Dr. Mallika Verma - Convener, Academic Committee

-Dr. Amrita T. Sheikh - Convener, MH Vatavaran

-Dr. Saloni Bahari - IQAC member

-Dr. Namrata Singh - IQAC member

-Dr. Monika Tomar - IQAC member

-Mr. Jyoti Prakash - Section Officer, Admin

-Mr. Sudhir Aggarwal - Section Officer, Accounts

-Mr. Shiv Kumar - Site Engineer
+We are also thankful to Dr. Namrata Singh - Member, IQAC Ms. Neetu Chopra - Member, IQAC Dr. Upali - Member, IQAC Dr. Seema Aggarwal - Member, IQAC Prof. Monika Tomar - Member, IQAC Dr. Rekha Kumari - Convener, Vatavaran Ms. Saba Zulfiquar - Member, Vatavaran Dr. Somdutta Sinha Roy - Member, Vatika Mr. Jyoti Prakash - Section Officer, Admin Mr. Shiv Kumar - Site Engineer

-Last but not the least, we would like to thank Dr. Bijayalaxmi Nanda - Principal, Miranda House for giving us an opportunity to evaluate the environmental performance of the campus.
+Last but not the least, we would like to thank Prof. Bijaylaxmi Nanda (Principal), Miranda House for giving us an opportunity to evaluate the environmental performance of the campus.